ch007m/my-vfkit/README.md

 ## CoreOS image

-TODO: To be reviewed as instructions were not working anymore using Fedora 42 !!
+TODO: To be reviewed as VM fails to boot using Fedora 42 CoreOS !
+Error: EFI_RNG_PROTOCOL unavailable

 Download a Fedora CoreOS AppleHV image from the Fedora project: https://fedoraproject.org/coreos/download?stream=stable#baremetal and extract it locally.